University of Aberdeen Open Access Fund

-In order to comply with UKRI and COAF policy you must publish under the CC-BY Creative Commons licence and you must acknowledge the external grant reference number in the published article.
+In order to comply with UKRI, Wellcome or BHF policy you must publish under the CC-BY Creative Commons licence and you must acknowledge the external grant reference number in the published article.
 To be eligible for funding from the block grant either the corresponding author or PI of a current research grant (if expired must be within the last 5 years) should be currently affiliated to the University of Aberdeen.

-Additional publication costs such as page and colour charges are not covered by either of the block grants.
+Additional publication costs such as page and colour charges are not covered by any of the block grants.

 You may find the SHERPA Services helpful in choosing which journal is most appropriate for your research: